openstreams/wflow/doc/wflow_routing.rst

     \alpha_{total}  = (n_{total}/\sqrt{slope})^\beta (P_{fp} + P_{ch})^{(2.0 / 3.0)\beta}

-The :math:`\alpha_{total}` is used in the pcraster kinematic function to get the dischareg for the next timestep.
+The :math:`\alpha_{total}` is used in the pcraster kinematic function to get the discharge for the next timestep.